How many times have you entered “Sydney” or “Australia” into Google today?

 Are you already using Pinterest?
 Hey, me too!

-I’ve come across several of those site, like the Australian Immigration Website, that have critical information but no images for pinning.
+I’ve come across several of those site, like the Australian Immigration and Border Control Website, that have critical information but no images for pinning.
 I’ve started to make special images just for them.
 Check out my pins to get your Moving to Sydney board started.

 I also have recently started a Sydney Expats Community Board just for us to share pins with each other.
 If you want to join the community board, leave a comment below and I’ll send you an invite to your email address linked to your comment.